What are the advantages of a cochlear implant?

 - Very rarely, the implant may fail, which requires surgery to fix the problem.

 Who is a good candidate for a cochlear implant?

 According to the American Speech-Language-Hearing Association, the best adult candidates have the following characteristics:

 - severe to profound hearing loss in both ears

-- loss of hearing after development of speech and language
+- loss of hearing after having already developed speech and language

-- no medical problems that would make the surgery risky
+- no medical problems that would make surgery risky

 - strong motivation to be part of the hearing world